kalecream/OldWebBrain/README.md

 > [!WARNING]
 > Your tables will be dropped and you will lose data unless you edit the migration file to renaming instead of dropping.
 It's a simple SQL query.
 Here is an [SQL Cheatsheet](https://www.sqltutorial.org/sql-cheat-sheet/).

+>[!NOTE]
+> If you intend on deploying to Vercel, it is very important that you click this link should you encounter a build error -> [Link](https://www.prisma.io/docs/orm/more/help-and-troubleshooting/help-articles/vercel-caching-issue)

 ---

 <a href="https://ko-fi.com/sabrinamedwinter">